cilium/cilium/Documentation/gettingstarted/demo.rst

 Inspecting the Policy
 =====================

-If we run ``cilium endpoint list`` again we will see that the pods with the label ``org=empire`` and ``class=deathstar`` now have ingress policy enforcement enabled as per the policy above.
+If we run ``cilium-dbg endpoint list`` again we will see that the pods with the label ``org=empire`` and ``class=deathstar`` now have ingress policy enforcement enabled as per the policy above.

 .. code-block:: shell-session

-    $ kubectl -n kube-system exec cilium-1c2cz -- cilium endpoint list ENDPOINT   POLICY (ingress)   POLICY (egress)   IDENTITY   LABELS (source:key[=value])                       IPv6   IPv4         STATUS
+    $ kubectl -n kube-system exec cilium-1c2cz -- cilium-dbg endpoint list ENDPOINT   POLICY (ingress)   POLICY (egress)   IDENTITY   LABELS (source:key[=value])                       IPv6   IPv4         STATUS
                ENFORCEMENT        ENFORCEMENT
     232        Enabled            Disabled          16530      k8s:class=deathstar                                      10.0.0.147   ready